Legislative Policy Agenda

 - Medicaid does not cover key components of the full spectrum of substance use disorder services.
 Reimbursement is often inadequate for those services that are covered.
 Substance use disorder professionals and the provider organizations who employ them face significant barriers in serving their Medicaid clients.
 Those suffering from substance use disorders face a fragmented system that fails to meet their needs effectively.

 Use of Marijuana Tax Revenue for Substance Use Disorder Needs

 The legalization of marijuana in Colorado will continue to increase marijuana use and associated problems.
 COPA is particularly concerned about the effect of legalization on adolescent use of marijuana as well as the effects on other vulnerable populations.
-In 2017, we anticipate the need for COPA’s leadership on the following legislative and budget priorities:
+COPA will continue to be a leader on the following legislative and budget priorities:

 - Protect and increase the amount of marijuana tax revenues dedicated to the full continuum of substance use services, including prevention, early intervention, treatment and recovery.